patteesolomon/webdevchallenge/README.md

 https://webdevchallenge.onrender.com

   ** Description
-  This was a web development internship assignment I got working on as soon as I saw the challenge online.
+  This was a web development internship assignment I found on the internet from a company called "WindBourne Systems" I started working on as soon as I saw the challenge online.
   This app creates a line in a sequence and the user can add as many lines to the canvas dynamically with the ability to input x, y coordinates from